This is the multi-page printable view of this section. Click here to print.

 You can create a snapshot of the current point in time immediately.
 To create a snapshot, follow the steps below.

-1. All Services > Storage > File Storage Click the menu.
+1. Click the All Services > Storage > File Storage menu.
 Navigate to the Service Home page of File Storage.

 3. File Storage List page, click the resource to create a snapshot.
-File Storage Details page, you will be taken there.
+You will be taken to the File Storage Details page.

 6. Click the Snapshot List button.
-Navigate to the File Storage Snapshot List page.
+You will be taken to the File Storage Snapshot List page.

 7. Check the generated snapshot.